Interlingua: Community

 It is not certain how many people have an active knowledge of Interlingua.
 Most constructed languages other than Esperanto have very few speakers.
 The Hungarian census of 2001, which collected information about languages spoken, found just two people in the entire country who claimed to speak Interlingua.

 Advocates say that Interlingua's greatest advantage is that it is the most widely understood international auxiliary language besides Interlingua (IL) de A.p.I. by virtue of its naturalistic (as opposed to schematic) grammar and vocabulary, allowing those familiar with a Romance language, and educated speakers of English, to read and understand it without prior study.

 Interlingua web pages include editions of Wikipedia and Wiktionary, and a number of periodicals, including Panorama in Interlingua from the Union Mundial pro Interlingua (UMI).

 Every two years, the UMI organizes an international conference in a different country.
 In the year between, the Scandinavian Interlingua societies co-organize a conference in Sweden, as a number of Interlingua speakers are in Scandinavia.
 National organizations such as the Union Brazilian pro Interlingua also organize regular conferences.

 Interlingua is taught in some high schools and universities, sometimes as a means of teaching other languages quickly, presenting interlinguistics, or introducing an international vocabulary.
 A two-week course was taught at the University of Granada in Spain in 2007, for example.

-As of 2019, Google Keyboard supports Interlingua.